ℹ️Glossary

 Regulatory GHG Assessment

-Companies with more than 500 employees (250 in Overseas Departments)
+Companies with more than 500 employees (250 in overseas departments)

 Local authorities with more than 50,000 inhabitants

-Public establishments with more than 250 staff
+Public establishments with more than 250 agents

 State services